-The 31-JUL-2007 event was observed from Musselroe Bay in Tasmania.
+The 2007 July 31 event was observed from Musselroe Bay in Tasmania.
 This event illustrates that the value of a portable telescope can outweigh the effort and expense associated with its shipment and operation.
 This telescope provided an important chord across Pluto's shadow path in a region that did not have fixed telescopes of a comparable aperture, but more significantly, the observers (in consultation with the local branch of the Australian Bureau of Meteorology) were able to pick a location that had the best prediction for clear skies.
-In contrast, observers at the Mt Canopus Observatory in Hobart had significant cloud cover through most of the event.
-The occulted star was labelled P495.3 on our internal watch lists; it was a moderately fast event (sky plane velocity of 16.4 km/sec) and relatively bright (V-mag of 13.25).
-The predicted vs. observed performance of the PHOT system on a 14-inch telescope is shown in Fig. 9.
+In contrast, observers at the Mount Canopus Observatory in Hobart had significant cloud cover through most of the event.
+The occulted star was labeled P495.3 on our internal watch lists; it was a moderately fast event (sky-plane velocity of 16.4 km s^{-1}) and relatively bright (V{mag} of 13.25).
+The predicted versus observed performances of the PHOT system on a 14 inch telescope are shown in Figure 9.

-The 12-JUN-2006 event was observed from the 3.9-m AAT telescope in Siding Spring, Australia.
-The unfiltered magnitude of the occultation star (P384.2 in McDonald and Elliot 2000a,b) was measured to be 0.83 magnitudes fainter than Pluto on the night of the event (about a V-mag of 15), with a sky plane velocity of 24.0 km/sec.
-The predicted vs. observed performance of the PHOT system on a 3.9-m telescope is shown in Fig. 11.
+The 2006 June 12 event was observed from the 3.9 m AAT in Siding Spring, Australia.
+The unfiltered magnitude of the occultation star (P384.2 in McDonald and Elliot 2000a, 2000b) was measured to be 0.83 mag fainter than Pluto on the night of the event (about a $V{\rm mag}$ of 15), with a sky-plane velocity of 24.0 km s-1.
+The predicted versus observed performances of the PHOT system on a 3.9 m telescope are shown in Figure 11.